TSABM/inbre-retina/README.md

 Decided to not pipe everything through the presenters... at least for now.
 Continued bugfixing, the window and base canvas now reappears.
 Now to translate the numpy image into a qimage and then the first part will be complete.

 new problem the file dialog no longer works, unsure why.
 Fixed the problem, it was an issue of assigning the widget parent.
 Now having an issue because the extracted image has no shape attribute.
+Also getting unknown bug where I cant open a window unless running in debug mode.
+I think its ain issue with the user inputs triggering the view in the first place.
+Not sure how to fix without some serious refactoring...

+Still encountering intermittent bugs with generating the file dialog.
+This is a major problem as it suggests signals may not send properly with my current structure.
+Need to sleep on it and try something else...

 ## Day 32 7/13/24
 10:51 am - 11:53 am